stdereka/liverpool-ion-switching/README.md

 Depending on your hardware, it will take around 10 minutes.
 Reproducing results is extremely simple: you don't even need a GPU.
-Two generated submissions in `./submissions` directory reproduce my final LB score with a reasonable margin.
+Two generated submissions in `./submissions` directory reproduce my final LB score within a reasonable margin.
 Run following command:

         python predict.py --all